-A 40-hr teacher marked extended 'Investigate, Design, Make and Evaluate' task, resulting in a practical outcome paired with an electronic design portfolio.
+A 40 hour teacher marked extended 'Investigate, Design, Make and Evaluate' task, resulting in a practical outcome paired with an electronic design portfolio.
 Pupils select an area for investigation from a number contextual challenges released by the exam board each year.
-Using a range of materials, electronic components. practical skills and computer aided design and manufacturing techniques (3D printer and laser cutter). pupils will produce a single, complex 3D prototype that answers a Design Brief of their own choosing.
-All evidence for this component (photos/videos and soundbites of progress during practical work as well as the final outcome, testing and evaluation), is presented as a PowerPoint file and uploaded to the exam board for moderation.
+Using a range of materials, electronic components, practical skills and computer aided design and manufacturing techniques (3D printer and laser cutter, pupils will produce a single, complex 3D prototype that answers a Design Brief of their own choosing.
+All evidence for this component (photos/videos and soundbites of progress during practical work as well as the final outcome, testing and evaluation, is presented as a PowerPoint file and uploaded to the exam board for moderation.

-For pupils to do well at D&T GCSE they have usually enjoyed success within the fourth form course and are hardworking, well organised and effective at meeting deadlines.
+For pupils to do well at Design Technology GCSE they have usually enjoyed success within the Fourth Form course and are hardworking, well organised and effective at meeting deadlines.
 The coursework element demands time, self-discipline and energetic enthusiasm for the subject.
 Pupils need to be confident using computer packages including PowerPoint, Photoshop and Creo Parametrics.
 Pupils should also enjoy creative problem solving using annotated sketching and modelling.

-Academic and ambitious 5th form pupils with an interest prestigious Arkwright Engineering Scholarship exam.
+Academic and ambitious Fifth Form pupils with an interest in engineering have the opportunity to prepare for the prestigious Arkwright Engineering Scholarship exam.